 4. Linking curriculum learning to careers

 Students will have the opportunity to find out how their subjects link to a variety of Career pathways.
-Our KS3 curriculum overviews reflect how each subject makes connections to Careers in their area and how students are encouraged to consider the skills they are developing and how they apply to the workforce.
 Students will hear from professionals about how their academic background links to their current roles.

 5. Encounters with employers and employees